zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassfromtokenandtypeargs-method.md

 ## <a name="parameters"></a>Parameter
  `moduleID`
- [in] Die ID des Moduls, in dem der Typ befindet.
+ [in] The ID of the module in which the type resides.

  `typeDef`
- [in] Ein `mdTypeDef` Metadatentoken, das den Typ verweist.
+ [in] An `mdTypeDef` metadata token that references the type.

  `cTypeArgs`
- [in] Die Anzahl der Typparameter für den angegebenen Typ.
-Dieser Wert muss 0 (null) für nicht generische Typen sein.
+ [in] The number of type parameters for the given type.
+This value must be zero for non-generic types.

  `typeArgs`
- [in] Ein Array von `ClassID` Werten, von denen jeder ein Argument des Typs.
-Der Wert des `typeArgs` kann NULL sein, wenn `cTypeArgs` auf 0 (null) festgelegt ist.
+ [in] An array of `ClassID` values, each of which is an argument of the type.
+The value of `typeArgs` can be NULL if `cTypeArgs` is set to zero.

  `pClassID`
- [out] Ein Zeiger auf die `ClassID` des angegebenen Typs.
+ [out] A pointer to the `ClassID` of the specified type.

 ## <a name="remarks"></a>Hinweise
- Aufrufen der `GetClassFromTokenAndTypeArgs` -Methode mit einer `mdTypeRef` anstelle von eine `mdTypeDef` Metadatentoken unvorhersehbare Ergebnisse haben; der Aufrufer sollte sich Auflösen der `mdTypeRef` auf ein `mdTypeDef` bei der Übergabe.
+ Calling the `GetClassFromTokenAndTypeArgs` method with an `mdTypeRef` instead of an `mdTypeDef` metadata token can have unpredictable results; callers should resolve the `mdTypeRef` to an `mdTypeDef` when passing it.

- Wenn der Typ nicht bereits geladen ist, wird beim Aufrufen `GetClassFromTokenAndTypeArgs` löst laden, die in vielen Kontexten einen gefährlichen Vorgang ist.
-Beispielsweise kann das Aufrufen dieser Methode während des Ladens von Modulen oder andere Typen zu einer Endlosschleife führen wie die Laufzeit versucht, die Ladevorgänge zirkulär durchzuführen.
+ If the type is not already loaded, calling `GetClassFromTokenAndTypeArgs` will trigger loading, which is a dangerous operation in many contexts.
+For example, calling this method during loading of modules or other types could lead to an infinite loop as the runtime attempts to circularly load things.

- Im Allgemeinen die Verwendung von `GetClassFromTokenAndTypeArgs` wird abgeraten.
-Wenn Profiler Ereignissen für einen bestimmten Typ interessiert sind, sollten sie Speichern der `ModuleID` und `mdTypeDef` dieses Typs, und verwenden [ICorProfilerInfo2:: Getclassidinfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md) überprüfen, ob eine angegebene `ClassID` ist, die von der gewünschte Typ.
+ In general, use of `GetClassFromTokenAndTypeArgs` is discouraged.
+If profilers are interested in events for a particular type, they should store the `ModuleID` and `mdTypeDef` of that type, and use [ICorProfilerInfo2::GetClassIDInfo2](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassidinfo2-method.md) to check whether a given `ClassID` is that of the desired type.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h